 What Does High School Diploma Or Equivalent Mean?

 In many ads from employers or job hiring agencies, you will find the expression: “High School Diploma or Equivalent Required.”
-What does that mean?
+But what does high school diploma or equivalent mean?

 You might see the words “High School or Equivalent ” in job descriptions, as a prerequisite for college admissions, or in scholarship applications.